OnyeijeBridget/OnyeijeBridget/README.md

 Here’s what I focus on:

-Analyzing healthcare and patient data to uncover insights Predictive modeling for treatment outcomes and drug efficacy Data visualization to communicate healthcare trends and findings Statistical analysis for healthcare studies and clinical trials
+1)Analyzing healthcare and patient data to uncover insights 2)Predictive modeling for treatment outcomes and drug efficacy 3)Data visualization to communicate healthcare trends and findings

 Here are a few of my key projects: